wallarm/product-documentation/docs/latest/installation/se-connector.md

 # Security Edge Connectors <a href="../../../about-wallarm/subscription-plans/#security-edge"><img src="../../../images/security-edge-tag.svg" style="border: none;"></a>

-The **Security Edge** platform provides a streamlined, managed service for deploying nodes across geographically distributed locations within a Wallarm-hosted environment.
+The **Security Edge** platform provides a managed service for deploying nodes across geographically distributed locations within a Wallarm-hosted environment.
 One of its key deployment options is the [**connector**](connectors/overview.md) node deployment, offering robust protection for your entire API landscape without the need for any onsite installation.

 ![!](../images/waf-installation/security-edge/connectors/traffic-flow.png)

 ## How it works

-Wallarm Edge service provides a secure cloud environment where the Wallarm node is deployed, hosted, and managed by Wallarm:
+Security Edge service provides a secure cloud environment where the Wallarm node is deployed, hosted, and managed by Wallarm:

 * Turnkey deployment: deploy Wallarm nodes in globally distributed locations with minimal setup.
 * Autoscaling: node instances automatically scale to handle varying traffic loads.